StarvinXarvin/Wonder-Engine-v2/README.md

-# WonderEngine
+# WonderEngine v2
-Wonder Engine is a 3D Game Engine with basic Mesh and texture-loading functionality.
+Wonder Engine v2 is a 3D Game Engine with basic Mesh and texture-loading functionality forked from the original Wonder Engine by users PauFusco and StarvinXarvin.
 ## Functionalities
 Wonder Engine comes with 3 default meshes and some basic textures you can import at any time, by just dragging and dropping them on the editor.
 You can also load your own meshes and textures from any place on your drive.
 Beware these have to be compatible with the Mesh in which you are applying them.